Traceview is a graphical viewer for execution logs that you create by using the

 - If you are using the

-Debugclass, your device or emulator must have an SD card and your application must have permission to write to the SD card.
+Debugclass, your application must have permission to write to external storage (

 To create the trace files, include the